grittyninja/vulncorpus/data/vcorp_095.md

 # Cross-Site Scripting (XSS) via Disabled AngularJS Strict Contextual Escaping

 # Vulnerability Case
 During an internal code review of Acme Corp's legacy AngularJS application, our security assessment uncovered that the application configuration explicitly disabled AngularJS's Strict Contextual Escaping (SCE) by setting the `$sceProvider` to false.
-This configuration was found in the critical configuration module of an AngularJS (v1.6.8) frontend, combined with a Node.js/Express backend, and it bypasses AngularJS’s built-in output sanitization.
+This configuration was found in the critical configuration module of an AngularJS (v1.6.8) frontend, combined with a Node.js/Express backend, and it bypasses AngularJS's built-in output sanitization.
 The discovery was made while auditing client-side security controls and verifying that dynamic content was not being properly sanitized before being rendered in the browser.
 Disabling SCE increases the risk of cross-site scripting (XSS) as unsanitized user input could be injected into the DOM.

 ```javascript
 // File: app.config.js